tungdinh8686/hyperspace-browser-script/README.md

 ---

 ## 3. Add or Download the Script
-1. Download the script if you want [HyperSpace_AutoConnect]( or
+1. Download the script if you want [HyperSpace_AutoConnect](https://github.com/tungdinh8686/hyperspace-browerser-script/blob/main/hyperspacebrowsernode.js)
-2. Copy the following script code:
+2. or just Copy the following script code:

 ```javascript
    // ==UserScript==